-A blood clot may stay in one spot (called thrombosis) or move through the body (called embolism).
 The symptoms of a blood clot, and the recommended treatment, depend on where a clot forms in your body and how much damage it could cause.
 Knowing the most common blood clot signs and risk factors can help you spot or even prevent this potentially life-threatening condition.

 Which blood clots pose the most health risk?

 Any blood clots that form in arteries (arterial clots) or veins (venous clots) can be serious.
 You should call your healthcare provider immediately if you suspect a blood clot.